Gambling and online casinos in Saudi Arabia

 Cryptocurrencies have become the main tool for circumventing bans.

-Although the Central Bank of Saudi Arabia does not officially recognize Bitcoin and USDT as legal means of payment,
+Although the Central Bank of Saudi Arabia does not officially recognize Bitcoin and USDT as legal means of payment, P2P transactions through the Binance and OKX platforms are actively developing in the country.

 Players use crypt to:- deposit in offshore casinos;